WTFAcademy/WTF-Ethers/en/24_ERC20Check/readme.md

 ## Identifying `ERC20` Contracts
 In a previous [tutorial](https://github.com/WTFAcademy/WTF-Ethers/blob/main/12_ERC721Check/readme.md), we discussed how to identify `ERC721` contracts based on `ERC165`.
 However, since the release of `ERC20` predates `ERC165` (20 < 165), we cannot use the same method to identify `ERC20` contracts and need to find an alternative solution.

-The blockchain is transparent, and we can obtain the bytecode of any contract address.
+The blockchain is transparent, so we can obtain the bytecode of any contract address.
 Therefore, we can first retrieve the bytecode of a contract and compare it to see if it includes the functions specified in the `ERC20` standard.

 First, we use the `getCode()` function of the `provider` to retrieve the bytecode of the corresponding address:
 ```js
 let code = await provider.getCode(contractAddress)
 ```

 Next, we need to check if the contract bytecode includes the function selectors specified in the `ERC20` standard.
 The corresponding selectors are stored in the contract bytecode: if the contract includes the `transfer(address, uint256)` function, the bytecode will include `a9059cbb`; if the contract includes `totalSupply()`, the bytecode will include `18160ddd`.
-If you're not familiar with function selectors, you can refer to the corresponding section in the WTF Solidity [tutorial](https://github.com/AmazingAng/WTF-Solidity/blob/main/29_Selector/readme.md).
+If you're not familiar with function selectors, you can refer to the corresponding section in the [WTF Solidity tutorial](https://github.com/AmazingAng/WTF-Solidity/blob/main/29_Selector/readme.md).
 If you want to delve deeper into bytecode, you can read the [Dive into EVM](https://github.com/AmazingAng/WTFSolidity/blob/main/Topics/Translation/DiveEVM2017).

-In this case, we only need to check the `transfer(address, uint256)` and `totalSupply()` functions instead of all six functions.
-This is because:
+In this case, we only need to check the `transfer(address, uint256)` and `totalSupply()` functions instead of all six functions, because:
 1. The `transfer(address, uint256)` function is the only one in the `ERC20` standard that is not included in the `ERC721`, `ERC1155`, and `ERC777` standards.
-Therefore, if a contract includes the `transfer(address, uint256)` selector, it can be determined to be an `ERC20` token contract rather than any other type.
+Therefore, if a contract includes the `transfer(address, uint256)` selector, we can say it is an `ERC20` token contract rather than `ERC721`, `ERC1155`, and `ERC777`.
 2. The additional check for `totalSupply()` is to prevent [selector collisions](https://github.com/AmazingAng/WTFSolidity/blob/main/S01_ReentrancyAttack/readme.md): a random bytecode sequence may accidentally match the selector of `transfer(address, uint256)` (4 bytes).

 Here is the code: